oxen-io/session-pysogs/README.md

 cargo build
 ```

 The Linux Rust installer assumes that you already have a C linker installed.
-If this is not the case you'll see `error: linker `cc` not found`.
+If this is not the case you'll see `error: linker 'cc' not found`.
 To fix this, run:

 ```
 apt update